-TVRA 7710X Media Studies Seminar 45 hours; 3 credits Current topics in electronic media.
+TREM 7710X Media Studies Seminar 45 hours; 3 credits Current topics in electronic media.
 Emphasizes both entertainment industry and critical/cultural perspective.
-To be taken in student's final Prerequisite: Television and Radio 7701X [701X] and permission of the deputy chairperson.
-TVRA 7712X The Digital Media Environment 45 hours: 3 credits Examination of the relationship between digital media and society within the contexts of social and cultural theory.
+To be taken in student's final semester.
+Prerequisite: Television, Radio and Emerging Media 7701X [701X] and permission of the deputy chairperson.
+TREM 7712X The Digital Media Environment 45 hours; 3 credits Examination of the relationship between digital media and society within the contexts of social and cultural theory.
 Emphasis on perspectives of cultural studies and media ecology.
 Analysis of changes in industry, audience, content, everyday practices and consciousness.
-Prerequisite or corequisite: Television and Radio 7701X or permission of the graduate deputy chairperson.
-TVRA 7713X Media and Communication History and Regulation 45 hours; 3 credits In-depth industrial and cultural historical overview of the development of electronic mass communication.
+Prerequisite or corequisite: Television, Radio and Emerging Media 7701X or permission of the graduate deputy chairperson.
+TREM 7713X Media and Communication History and Regulation 45 hours; 3 credits In-depth industrial and cultural historical overview of the development of electronic mass communication.
 Historical and legal approaches and methods.
-Prerequisite or corequisite: Television and Radio 7701X [701X]; or permission of the deputy chairperson.
-TVRA 7714X Critical Analysis of Media 45 hours; 3 credits Textual and analytical approaches the scholarly study of media.
+Prerequisite or corequisite: Television, Radio and Emerging Media 7701X [701X]; or permission of the deputy chairperson.
+TREM 7714X Critical Analysis of Media 45 hours; 3 credits Textual and analytical approaches the scholarly study of media.
 Survey of the most significant Marxist, structuralist, semiotic and formalist readings of media over the past one hundred years.
-Prerequisite or corequisite: Television and Radio 7701X [701X]; or permission of the deputy chairperson.
-TVRA 7716X Seminar in Media Literacy 45 hours; 3 credits Historical development and current practices of the media literacy movement nationally and internationally; principles of media literacy.
+Prerequisite or corequisite: Television, Radio and Emerging Media 7701X [701X]; or permission of the deputy chairperson.
+TREM 7716X Seminar in Media Literacy 45 hours; 3 credits Historical development and current practices of the media literacy movement nationally and internationally; principles of media literacy.
 Students will engage with leaders and practitioners of media literacy, and will construct projects around media literacy needs and issues in the community.
-Prerequisite: TVRA 7701X TVRA 7725X Television and Radio Management Theory and Practice 45 hours; 3 credits Theories of management of electronic mass media communication; industry structure, management styles and practices; finance and budgeting systems; human resource management; negotiation strategies.
-Prerequisite: Television and Radio 7701X [701X].

-TVRA 7727X Media Marketing and Promotion 45 hours; 3 credits Principles of marketing and promotion.
+Prerequisite: Television, Radio and Emerging Media 7701X TREM 7725X Television and Radio Management Theory and Practice 45 hours; 3 credits Theories of management of electronic mass media communication; industry structure, management styles and practices; finance and budgeting systems; human resource management; negotiation strategies.
+Prerequisite: Television, Radio and Emerging Media 7701X [701X].
+TREM 7727X Media Marketing and Promotion 45 hours; 3 credits Principles of marketing and promotion.
 Developing marketing and promotion strategies.
 Implementing campaigns.
 Evaluating their effectiveness in attracting audiences and building audience share in increasingly competitive electronic mass communication industries.
 This course is the same as Business 7203X.
-Prerequisite or corequisite: Television and Radio 7701X [701X]; or permission of the deputy chairperson.
-TVRA 7728X Global Media 45 hours: 3 credits The globalization of television and radio; implications of transnational satellite communication; problems and opportunities in international coproduction; changing patterns in distribution to a global market.
+Prerequisite or corequisite: Television, Radio and Emerging Media 7701X [701X]; or permission of the deputy chairperson.
+TREM 7728X Global Media 45 hours; 3 credits The globalization of television, Radio and Emerging Media; implications of transnational satellite communication; problems and opportunities in international coproduction; changing patterns in distribution to a global market.
 Analysis of program genres and styles in the context of language, culture, and developmental differences.
-(Not open to students who have completed Television and Radio 7960X [796X], "Special Problems in World Television.")
-Prerequisite: Television and Radio 7701X [701X]; or permission of the deputy chairperson.
-TVRA 7730X Applied Media Aesthetics 45 hours; 3 credits Analysis of the various audiovisual aesthetic "fields"-- light, color, two-dimensional and three-dimensional space, time, motion/pace/rhythm, sound; narrative storytelling devices; and character types as cultural archetypes.
-Prerequisite or corequisite: Television and Radio 7701X [701X].
-TVRA 7733G Sound Recording and Design 30 lecture, 30 hours laboratory; 3 credits Principles and techniques in sound recording and design for television production and sound art.
+(Not open to students who have completed Television, Radio and Emerging Media 7960X [796X], "Special Problems in World Television.")
+Prerequisite: Television, Radio and Emerging Media 7701X [701X]; or permission of the deputy chairperson.
+TREM 7730X Applied Media Aesthetics 45 hours; 3 credits Analysis of the various audiovisual aesthetic "fields"-- light, color, two-dimensional and three-dimensional space, time, motion/pace/rhythm, sound; narrative storytelling devices; and character types as cultural archetypes.
+Prerequisite or corequisite: Television, Radio and Emerging Media 7701X [701X].
+TREM 7733G Sound Recording and Design 30 lecture, 30 hours laboratory; 3 credits Principles and techniques in sound recording and design for television production and sound art.
 Aesthetics and techniques of sound recording and design through all stages of production: research and development through post-production.
 Students will learn how to construct a complex soundscape in a variety of digital platforms.
 The course is taught as a workshop.

 Prerequisite: Permission of the Deputy Chair.